Living Room Makeover Reveal (at The Little Cottage)

 A fun over-head view from the loft…

 What you are seeing so far today, is really just phase one, I’ve got more plans for this space… but there are so many things that went into getting here, that don’t even show.
-In terms of furnishings and things, I’m not far off finished but I am still considering some floor standing speakers for Saturday mornings when I want to turn the music up and have a dance!
-There are other, more major things to do though.
-Things like re-doing every electrical outlet and light switch, and re-building the window sills before we could even think about adding decorative trim/mouldings and ordering window coverings (which are on the way, but didn’t make it in time for the reveal).
+There are some major things to do, like re-doing every electrical outlet and light switch, and re-building the window sills before we could even think about adding decorative trim/mouldings and ordering window coverings (which are on the way, but didn’t make it in time for the reveal).

 The kitchen will of course get more attention later.
 For this project I tried to stay focused on the living room/dining space.
 For now, we’ve removed the upper cabinets, repaired the wall and added window trim.
 I did buy a coordinating suite of lights for the space and Jimmy installed them.